 List proper workplace procedures to follow for the safe handling and use of chemicals including proper storage techniques, use of personal protective equipment, engineering controls, and spill containment/cleanup materials.

+No prerequisite courses are necessary to enroll in our online hazard communication training course.
 Students may have to complete review sections along the way and a final exam at the end of the course.
 You will need a computer or iPad with Internet access and an email account.
 No text is required; all course materials are available online.
 The course will take approximately 2 hours to complete.

 Passing this course requires completing the multiple choice or true/false exam with a grade of 75% or better.
 If you do not receive a grade of at least 75% on the final quiz, you may retake the quiz up to a total of three (3) times.